Treaty of Amsterdam: Institutions

 As for the institutions, there were two major reforms concerning the co-decision procedure (the legislative procedure involving the European Parliament and the council), affecting its scope—most legislation was adopted by the co-decision procedure—and its detailed procedures, with the parliament playing a much stronger role.
-The President of the commission will also have to earn the personal trust of the parliament, which will give him the authority to lay down the commission's policy guidelines and play an active part in choosing the Members of the commission by deciding on their appointment by common accord with the national governments.
+The President of the commission will also have to earn the personal trust of the parliament, which will give them the authority to lay down the commission's policy guidelines and play an active part in choosing the Members of the commission by deciding on their appointment by common accord with the national governments.
 These provisions make the Commission more politically accountable, particularly vis-à-vis the European Parliament.
 Finally, the new Treaty enables, under very strict conditions, closer co-operation between member states which so wish.
 Closer co-operation may be established, on a proposal from the commission, in cases where it is not possible to take joint action, provided that such steps do not undermine the coherence of the EU or the rights and equality of its citizens.

 Challenges

 The Amsterdam Treaty did not settle all institutional questions.
 Work was still in progress on reforming the institutions to make them capable of operating effectively and democratically in a much enlarged EU.
 The most pressing issues were the composition of the commission and the weighting of member states' votes upon qualified majority voting.
-These questions were addressed in the Treaty of Lisbon.
+These questions were addressed in the Lisbon Treaty.